abpframework/abp/docs/en/Community-Articles/2023-10-31-NET-8-ASP-NET-Core-Minimal-APIs/POST.md

 });
 ```

-Another way is to use the [AsParameters] attribute, the following code binds from form values to properties of the `NewBookRequest` record struct:
+Another way is using the [AsParameters] attribute, the following code binds from form values to properties of the `NewBookRequest` record struct:

 ```csharp
 public record NewBookRequest([FromForm] string Name, [FromForm] BookType BookType, IFormFile?
 Cover);